Tycro-Games/tycro-games.github.io/_projects/GS Map Editor.md

 ### Color Picker Implementation

-The editor uses Godot's color picker with proper signal handling and memory management:
+The editor uses Godot's color picker with proper signal handling and memory management.
+This is used through the "inspector" code which was prototyped into Godot's scripting language and then moved into C++.

 ```cpp
 ColorPicker *color_picker = memnew(ColorPicker);
 PopupPanel *popup = memnew(PopupPanel);